When the Door Opened

-When the Door Opened is a 1925 American silent Northern film directed by Reginald Barker and starring Jacqueline Logan, Walter McGrail, Margaret Livingston, Robert Cain, Frank Keenan, and Roy Laidlaw.
+When the Door Opened is a lost 1925 American silent Northern film directed by Reginald Barker and starring Jacqueline Logan, Walter McGrail, Margaret Livingston, Robert Cain, Frank Keenan, and Roy Laidlaw.
 It was written by Bradley King.
 The film was released on December 6, 1925, by Fox Film Corporation.

 Plot

 As described in a review in a film magazine, Clive Grenfel (McGrail), returning home unexpectedly, saw "when the door opened" his wife in another man's arms.
 He kills this man Fredericks and seeks solace in the northwoods.
 There he meets stern old De Fontenac (Keenan), a courtly gentleman of the old school, and his beautiful granddaughter Teresa (Logan), who falls in love with him.
 Believing himself a murderer, Clive fights against this love.
 A stranger appears and turns out to be a villain.
-Clive finally learns that the stanger is really Fredericks and that he has married Clive's wife who secured a divorce.
+Clive finally learns that the stranger is really Fredericks and that he has married Clive's wife who secured a divorce.
 No longer believing himself to be a slayer, Clive is now happy in the arms of Teresa.